 Sessions intervened, stating he did not have the authority to send troops into battle in another colony.
 Sessions, an ardent supporter of the struggle for freedom was now in an awkward position.
 His responsibility was to protect the citizens of the colony.
 To declare open war on the British at this point would provoke the ire of the world's most powerful army and navy upon a loosely organized and poorly funded militia which could not defend a British invasion force.
-Governor Wanton and Deputy Governor
+Governor Wanton and Deputy Governor Sessions both balked, rebuking the Assembly two days later for forming an army and giving it powers to march on British troops, protesting against this act as a measure that:

-144 This is another example of subterfuge.
+&lt;sup>145 This is another example of subterfuge.
 Several prominent lawyers were also top commanders in the militia.
-145 Bartlett, Ibid, P 311
+Bartlett, Ibid, P 311